Olympiahalle (Innsbruck)

-Olympiahalle is an multi-purpose indoor sports venue located in Innsbruck, Austria.
+Olympiahalle (Olympic Hall) is an multi-purpose indoor sports venue located in Innsbruck, Austria.
 The arena is located in the south of the city, close to the Tivoli Stadion Tirol; both of which are part of the multi-functional sports complex OlympiaWorld Innsbruck.

 The arena, designed by architect Hans Buchrainer, was opened in November 1963 and underwent a further renovation between 2001 and 2004.
 It can accommodate 8,000 spectators in the grandstands and, depending on the event, up to 4,000 spectators on the playing field.
 There is also a multi-purpose hall, nine catering kiosks, a sports bar with space for around 200 people, two car parks with a total of 1,000 spaces and an outdoor artificial ice rink.